 If you’re an iPhone user, make sure to get earbuds with AAC support.
 Android users, on the other hand, should get something with aptX support.
 While Android devices support AAC streaming, its performance is inconsistent across the board.

-What is isolation and how should earbuds fit?
+What is noise cancelation and how should earbuds fit?

 How should wireless earbuds sound?

 Wireless earbuds are typically aimed toward your average consumer, so the frequency response will reflect that with amplified bass and treble notes relative to the mids.
-Generally speaking, this is how we created the SoundGuys Consumer Curve, which we use as a way to score how a headset sounds.
+Very generally speaking, this is how we created the SoundGuys house curve, which we use as a way to score how a headset sounds.
 This curve is by no means a universal truth for what sounds good, but it is what most people will find pleasant.

 Athletes need IP-certified earbuds